WildMeOrg/old_wildme-docs/docs/developers/debugging.md

 ## Web Utilities

-The web debugginig utilities are split up into
+The web debugging utilities are split up into
    - Debug information for a particular object
    - Job data, system wide and for a particular object
    - Audit log data, system wide and for a particular object